 - Weapons: Weapons are not permitted in the facility.
 These include, but are not limited to, guns and other firearms, stun guns, pepper spray and other chemical irritants, explosives and pocket knives or pen knives with blades longer than 4 inches and/or with locking blades.
 Any item that is in violation of state or federal statues is not permitted.

 - Luggage: “Luggage,” such as oversized backpacks, large duffel bags and suitcases, cannot be brought into the facility.
-Lockers are available for rent with rates ranging from $3 to $21 depending on storage requirements.
+Storage lockers are no longer available for rental.

 - Alcoholic beverages: Alcoholic beverages are not permitted.

 - Food and coolers: Large quantities of food and coolers are not permitted inside the facility.
 Exceptions can be made for meals necessitated by dietary or medical needs.
 Guests are welcome to use the outdoor picnic facility near the front entrance.

 - Pets: With the exception of service animals, pets are not permitted at Space Center Houston.